Boiann/budget-calculator/README.md

 The image is used as the logo and favicon.
 It was also used as a source for the inspiration for the general colour use through the project.
-Source credited in the [Credits](#credits) cection of this README and as a tooltip when the user hovers over the logo image.
+Source credited in the [Credits](#credits) section of this README and as a tooltip when the user hovers over the logo image.

 ### **Structure**